drmtm/catalog/README.md

+# Deplyable version of Items Catalog project
-# Linux Server Configuration - Udacity fullstack nano degree project
+## this project is part of Linux Server Configuration - Udacity fullstack nano degree project